I stopped talking about my diet on social media. I apologize for that. It happened for 3 reasons:

 If you are failing with your healthy lifestyle, that's a sign that:

-1. you are not giving your body the calories and macros that it needs to function
+1. You are not giving your body the calories and macros that it needs to function

 Stop making it complicated.
 Stop making it an hourly obsession.
+Ditch the rules.
 Stop ruining your quality of life by trying to force your body to look like something it wasn't meant to be.
 Life is too short to waste it trying to unsuccessfully lose 20 lbs.
 Embrace those 20 lbs because they give you the freedom to eat the amount of calories that your body needs to function.
 That's when your weight will finally stop fluctuating!
 The best thing I ever did was let my body gain 20 lbs.

 Instead of fussing over your diet and losing 20 lbs, do something more productive instead, like join a sport or fitness activity (e.g. soccer, pole fitness, salsa dancing).
 Turn your body into something capable!
 That's sexy!

 FYI: I fast every day.
 I practice flexible dieting.
 I'm very flexible about it.
 I don't even track my calories or macros anymore (that doesn't mean I eat donuts all day: it means I'm good at practicing moderation, and you can read my blog post about it here).
 I listen to my body.
 I respect what my body tells me.
 I accept my body.
 I treat my body well by learning how to move better.
 My training is all about learning how to move better.
 I couldn't give 2 💩 💩 how many calories I'm burning.
 I teach all of this in my FLF ebook.
 It's not new information.
+The secret sauce is minimizing anxiety by ditching the rules.

 I don't exercise and diet to defy my body type so that I will appeal to others.